Updated on March 6th, 2025 by Felix Martinez

 IBM sees the hybrid cloud as a $1 trillion market and its most significant opportunity to return to growth in the future.

-In 2023, IBM continued its habit of frequent tuck-in acquisitions.
-IBM acquired software company Apptio for $4.6 billion, expanding its AI offerings.
+In 2023, IBM continued its habit of frequently tuck-in acquisitions.
+It acquired software company Apptio for $4.6 billion, expanding its AI offerings.
 The company followed that up with the acquisitions of StreamSets and webMethods.
-IBM has acquired 30+ companies under the present CEO.
+Under the present CEO, IBM has acquired 30+ companies.

 IBM forecasts revenue growth in the mid-single-digits and free cash flow of about $12 billion in 2024.
 We expect 4% annual EPS growth for IBM over the next five years.